pfdubois/BridgeBidding/source/Tools.rst

   you don't want to land in a five-card spade fit.
 * With ♠KQJ9852 ♥6 ♦98 ♣984 you just bid 2♠, which is to play.

-A more advanced version of D.O.N.T. is "Meckwell"; see :title:`Advanced Bidding`.
+A slightly more advanced version of D.O.N.T. is :ref:`Meckwell <Meckwell>`.

 Cappelletti (Hamilton)
 ~~~~~~~~~~~~~~~~~~~~~~